Telpe/AppManager/README.md

 ## Main purpose:
 Closes all chosen process.

+The AppManager is not a replacement for windows TaskManager.
+AppManager will not show all apps and background apps running on user pc.
+It will not scan the computer for apps.

+AppManager will only check if the apps on the user's list is running.

 ## History:
 This app started out as a batch file to close Skype as it could not be closed at the time.
 It kept reopening in the background.
 Another app needed to be closed often, so a list begang to form.